Daniel H. Kress

-Daniel Hartman Kress (June 27, 1862 – November 2, 1956) was a Canadian physician, anti-smoking activist, Seventh-day Adventist missionary and vegetarian.
+Daniel Hartman Kress (born Daniel Hartman Cress; June 27, 1862 – November 2, 1956) was a Canadian medical doctor, anti-smoking activist, Seventh-day Adventist missionary and vegetarian.
+He advocated a vegan diet on religious grounds; after health issues he promoted a lacto-ovo vegetarian diet.
+He said that meat eating shortens ones lifespan.

 Career

-Kress was born on June 27, 1862 in St. Jacobs, Ontario.
-He obtained his M.D. from University of Michigan in 1894.
-Kress and his wife Lauretta Eby were Seventh-day Adventists who trained at the Battle Creek Sanitarium.
+Kress was born on June 27, 1862, in St. Jacobs, Ontario.
+He and his wife obtained their M.D. degrees at the same graduation from the University of Michigan Medical School in 1894.
+Kress and his wife Lauretta Eby Kress were Seventh-day Adventists who trained at the Battle Creek Sanitarium.
 He specialized in internal medicine at Battle Creek (1894–1898) and was medical director at Meadvale Sanitarium and Hospital at Surrey Hill, London (1898–1900).

 He was physician-in-chief of Sydney Sanitarium in Wahroonga (1900–1907).
 He was the medical director of Washington Sanitarium and Hospital at Takoma (1907–1910).
 He specialized in neurology (1915–1939).
 He was a neurologist at the Florida Sanitarium and Hospital in Orlando, Florida (1939–1948).
 Kress retired in 1949.

 Kress was the editor of Australasian Good Health and the Life and Health magazine.
 Kress was a member of the American Medical Association.
 He married Lauretta Eby in 1884, they had several children.
 Kress died aged 94.